the-engine-room/library/_posts/2015-12-07-microtasking.md

 * Someone responsible for __attracting new volunteers__ and building momentum around a campaign.
 * Someone responsible for __retaining and coordinating volunteers__, including answering queries with basic information about how the platform worked.
 * Someone who __understands the subject matter__ and the end use to which the data will be applied.
 This person should be able to communicate with non-expert users.
 * Someone with __web development skills__, with specifics varying depending on the project.
+For example, working with Micromappers' machine learning capabilities requires someone who has experience with Java.
 * Someone with __skills in accessing and processing data__ in the relevant formats for that project – both for designing the platform and monitoring the inputs.
 For example, several projects using satellite imagery noted that having someone who understands remote sensing and the tasks required to process satellite data was useful.
 * Someone with __statistical analysis skills__ for projects that involve dealing with large quantities of data.
 * Someone who __understands user experience (UX) design__ to optimize the workflow for maintained and effective engagement.